Tips from a Grant Reviewer

 This is probably the most important part of the application, and it’s the section where many students blow it!
 Think it through, and remember, Honors College grants are for study abroad, not vacation abroad.

 - Thoroughly describe the intended study abroad program and tell us specifically which courses you plan on taking.

 - Justify the academic caliber of the program.

 - Tell us how this program is relevant to your field of study and/or professional goals.

 - You need to make the case for the program’s educational/professional value beyond, “I can get courses that count toward my degree while getting more well-rounded by experiencing a different culture.”

-If applying for a Traditional Study Abroad Grant, you will need two letters from University of Arkansas faculty members (NOT UA staff members, your boss, your youth minister, your state representative or Aunt Ethel).
+You will need one letter of recommendation or a recommendation form from a University of Arkansas faculty member (NOT UA staff members, your boss, your youth minister, your state representative or Aunt Ethel).